Understand how Azure IoT Edge uses certificates

 The certificate authority (CA) is an entity that issues digital certificates.
 A certificate authority acts as a trusted third party between the owner and the receiver of the certificate.
 A digital certificate certifies the ownership of a public key by the receiver of the certificate.
 The certificate chain of trust works by initially issuing a root certificate, which is the basis for trust in all certificates issued by the authority.
-The root certificate owner can then issue additional intermediate certificates (leaf certificates).
+The root certificate owner can then issue additional intermediate certificates (downstream device certificates).

 Root CA certificate